Georgia Florida and Alabama Railroad

-The Georgia, Florida and Alabama Railroad (the GF&A), known as the Sumatra Leaf Route, and colloquially as the Gopher, Frog & Alligator was a 180 mi-long railroad from Richland, Georgia to Carrabelle, Florida.
+The Georgia, Florida and Alabama Railroad (the GF&A; known as the Sumatra Leaf Route and colloquially the Gopher, Frog and Alligator) was a 180 mi-long railroad from Richland, Georgia to Carrabelle, Florida.
 It was founded in 1895 as a logging railroad, the Georgia Pine Railway.
 Despite the name, the GF&A never had any trackage in Alabama.

 The northern and southern ends of the railroad have been abandoned, but the section from Cuthbert, Georgia, to Tallahassee, Florida, remains in use by various railroads.

 Route description

 The northern terminus of the line was at Richland, where it met the Savannah, Americus and Montgomery Railway and the Columbus Southern Railway.
 It ran almost due south through Cuthbert and Edison to reach Arlington, where it crossed the Central of Georgia Railway.
 It continued through Colquitt and Bainbridge before crossing the Flint river and entering Florida.
 It continued through Tallahassee to Sopchoppy and its southern terminus in Carrabelle on the Florida Gulf Coast.